Cylearun-starforge/electron-cnc-client/docs/LayoutHTML.md

 | username  | username             |               |
 | theme     | Theme name           |               |
 | themePath | Path to theme folder | Absolute path |

+### modal-page

+A portal element used to host a modal.
+It accepts a `modal-id` to identify different modals.
+After defined a modal, use `functional-button` with `func-type="open-modal" modal="<your-modal-name>"` to open your modal, and use `func-type="close-modal"` to close a modal.

+Modal is semantically belongs to page, and it shared the same style sheets with page.
+When navigated to another page, modals are also destroyed with old page.
+Though you can use modal to host another page, but a separated page is a better way.

+#### property: `modal-id`

+A string used to identify modal.